-EVEN WHEN A GENERATION CAN’T HOLD UP, ITS HAIR CAN
+EVEN WHEN A GENERATION CAN’T HOLD UP,

-When Diane Paulus’ revival of Hair swooshed into the Pantages in 2012, it felt more like a cause for nostalgic partying than a recreation of the zeitgeist of the summer of love.
+When Diane Paulus’s revival of Hair swooshed into the Pantages in 2012, it felt more like a cause for nostalgic partying than a recreation of the zeitgeist of the summer of love.
 Adam Shankman’s version which opened at the Hollywood Bowl last night is far better.
 He found a beating heart in this hopelessly dated “American Tribal Love-Rock Musical” that seems to elude most productions.
 Those great tunes that captured in a bottle a generation lost in space are electrified by Shankman’s dazzling choreography and the exquisite characterizations from a stellar cast, which included Kristen Bell, Sarah Hyland, Hunter Parrish, Benjamin Walker, Jonah Platt, Jenna Ushkowitz, Kevin Chamberlin, and Beverly D’Angelo (who appeared in the film version).

 You can still see why the original had taken the theatre world by storm: It gave a palatable, exuberant, and tuneful voice to the contentious counter-culture revolution (it also helped that a beautiful, young cast bared more than their souls), and the score (music by Galt MacDermot, lyrics by Gerome Ragni and James Rado) holds up remarkably well.
 Were this three-night run in an intimate theater instead of the Bowl, where pea-sized performers who look like an ant colony forced almost 18,000 spectators to watch giant screens instead of the stage, I would see it again.
 The show often felt as far away from me as the ideals of 1967.